natasha-dudek/biology-AI-reading-group/index.md

 For specific dates please refer to the schedule.

-### To stay up to date on the latest news

-- Join our Google group for regular reminders about upcoming presentations
-- Add us to your Google calendar

 ### Meeting format

 At each meeting a group member will present a paper. **It is critical that all attendees read the paper before the meeting**.
 Both the presenter and attendees should come prepared with observations and comments about the paper for discussion.